 An equivalent circuit for the input of the ADC121C021 is shown in Figure 4.
-Diodes D1 and D2 provide ESD protection for the analog input.
-The operating range for the analog input is 0 V to $V_A$ .
-Going beyond this range will cause the ESD diodes to conduct and result in erratic operation.
+The diodes provide ESD protection for the analog input.
+The operating range for the analog input is 0 V to V_A .
+Going beyond this range will cause the ESD diodes to conduct and may result in erratic operation.
+For this reason, these diodes should NOT be used to clamp the input signal.

 The capacitor C1 in Figure 4 has a typical value of 3 pF and is mainly the package pin capacitance.
-Resistor R1 is the on resistance ( $R{ON}$ ) of the multiplexer and track / hold switch and is typically $500\Omega$ .
+Resistor R1 is the on resistance (R{ON}) of the multiplexer and track / hold switch and is typically 500Ω .
 Capacitor C2 is the ADC121C021 sampling capacitor, and is typically 30 pF.
-The ADC121C021 will deliver best performance when driven by a low-impedance source (less than $100\Omega$ ).
+The ADC121C021 will deliver best performance when driven by a low-impedance source (less than 100Ω).
 This is especially important when using the ADC121C021 to sample dynamic signals.
-The dynamic performance of the ADC will be affected significantly by large source impedances.
-An input buffer amplifier may be necessary to limit source impedance.
-A high-accuracy opamp is recommended to maximize circuit performance.
-Also important when sampling dynamic signals is an anti-aliasing band-pass or low-pass filter which reduces harmonics and noise at the input.
+A buffer amplifier may be necessary to limit source impedance.
+Use a precision op-amp to maximize circuit performance.
+Also important when sampling dynamic signals is a band-pass or low-pass filter to reduce noise at the input.